realnimish/polkadot-amm/tutorial.md

 const selectedAccount = allAccounts[0];
 ```

 Now we need to select an account to work with.
 We can get the list of all injected extensions with **web3Enable**.
 To get the list of all available accounts we use the help of **web3Accounts**.
-In the above snippet we store the first account in a variable **selectedAccount**.
+In the above snippet, we store the first account in a variable **selectedAccount**.

 ```javascript
 // Retrieves the signer interface from this account